Dumped cuz I'm a virgin

-I'm a twenty-year-old male.
+I'm a 20 year old male.
 I grew up in a very conservative household and community and never really dated much in high school.
 Now I've been in college for a couple years, am much more confident, and have matured a lot.
 I'd feel perfectly comfortable having sex now, but everyone assumes I already have.
 How do I approach this topic with a girl?
 When the last girl I dated found out I was a virgin, she dumped me because she said she didn't want to be the one to de-virginize me.

 an annoyed college male